brevzin/cpp_proposals/2996_reflection/reflection.md

 is not standard C++ because the standard output stream does not have support for UTF-8 literals.

-In practice ordinary strings encoded in the "ordinary string literal encoding" (which may or may not be UTF-8) are often used.
+In practice ordinary strings encoded in the "ordinary literal encoding" (which may or may not be UTF-8) are often used.
 We therefore need mechanisms to produce the corresponding ordinary string types as well.

 Orthogonal to the character representation is the data structure used to traffic in source text.
 An